 Line a baking sheet with parchment paper (you’ll thank yourself later when you’re doing the dishes) and spread the seasoned wedges out on a baking sheet so that they aren’t touching.
 Bake in oven with pork shoulder (on a separate rack) for 30 to 40 minutes, flipping pieces halfway through.
 Remove from oven and let cool.

-Roasted Brussel Sprouts With Dates, Pistachio, and Lemon
+Roasted Brussels Sprouts With Dates, Pistachio, and Lemon

 1/4 cup toasted salted pistachios